MurderCity420/Chat-Power-Tools/docs/getting-started.md

 > Want the same settings on another computer or browser?
 See **[Syncing your settings](syncing-settings.md)** — back them up to OneDrive or Google Drive.

-> **Multiple accounts, one browser?** Tampermonkey storage is shared across every OMGChat account you use in the same browser.
+> **Multiple accounts, one browser?** Tampermonkey storage is shared across every Chat Site account you use in the same browser.
 Block-related auto-actions are **account-scoped** so one account won't act on another's lists, but favorites/keywords/etc. are shared.
 See [Ignored & Blocks](ignore-and-blocks.md) for details.

 ---